mihirchhiber/GSoC-Project-Mesa-Proposal/README.md

 ### **Chain-of-Thought (CoT) Reasoning**:
 CoT reasoning allows agents to break down complex decisions into logical steps.
 This enables the agent to **reason through** its decision-making, improving transparency and explainability.
 The **CoT Module** will allow users to enable step-by-step reasoning for their agents.

+### **Forum Feature for Agent Communication**:
+Allows agents to post about their tasks, results, and insights, promoting inter-agent discussion and collaboration.
+Enables dynamic discussions to enhance multi-agent interactions in decision-making.

 ## Expected Outcomes
 - LLM-powered agents with customizable behavior and decision-making.
 - A modular framework for creating agents, enabling rapid experimentation.
 - Improved decision-making via Chain-of-Thought reasoning and memory integration.
+- An interactive forum system for agents to share insights, enhancing collaboration.
 - Comprehensive documentation for easy adoption and integration by the research community.
 - Scientific Contribution: The project will contribute to the growing body of work on LLM-based agent modeling and may lead to a publication in relevant journals.